 - Test the thermostat’s calibration and the calibration depending on the findings.

-- It is essential to clean both the condenser and evaporator coils.
+- Clean both the condenser and evaporator coils.

 - Examine both the supply and return air ducts.

 The checklist has a broad list of items.
-The objective of mentioning these is to emphasize that you, as a homeowner, cannot execute all of the maintenance duties required to be called “thorough.”
+The objective of mentioning these is to emphasize that you, as a homeowner, cannot execute all of the maintenance duties required for a “thorough” inspection.
 Surprisingly, most air conditioning problems are caused by insufficient maintenance or an inexperienced expert.
-The only way to ensure your air conditioner’s proper operation is to have a trained HVAC technician perform routine maintenance.
+The only way to ensure your air conditioner’s proper operation is to have one of our trained HVAC technicians perform routine maintenance.
+Call us today for a free estimate!

 Unlock the System's Internal Components: